dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 TODO: Check this terminology:

-A vCon MUST be signed first using JWS, then encrypted using JWE as opposed to just encrypted with integrety protection.
+A vCon MUST be signed first using JWS as defined in [Signed Form of vCon Object](#signed-form-of-vcon-object), then encrypted using JWE as opposed to just encrypted with integrety protection.
 The rationalle is that meta data and dialog will typically be collected in one security domain, then may be stored or exported to another.
 The signing is likely for the lifetime of the vCon, where the encryption may be shorter term or domain specific.vCons may be stored in unencrypted form, but the signed form MUST be maintained to ensure its integrity.